wznmickey/linuxParty/slides.md

 # What is Linux

-Linux kernel has just past its 32nd birthday.[^1] In many devices including web servers, desktop computers and mobile devices, you can find Linux kernel.
+Linux has just past its 32nd birthday.
+In many devices, including (almost all) web servers, Android smartphones, electric cars, and of course on Steam Decks, you can find Linux.

-Linux kernel is not easy to manage, so people create and add many components and release various distributions.
+Linux is an operating system *kernel*.
+Kernel means "core; central part" in English.
+Linux on itself can only respond to hardware events; there are no ways to interact with the Linux kernel directly.

+People bundle software (browsers, file managers, etc.) together with the Linux kernel to form a functional operating system.
+Many different people and companies bundle various software with Linux, each coming with their own configurations (wallpapers, theme, etc.) Various "flavors" of the Linux operating system, or *Linux distributions*, are thus created.

 Today, we will help you to install a Linux distribution on your computer.
-You can choose Ubuntu, one of popular Linux distributions, or a Debian based distribution which is developed to be used for JI courses.
+You can choose Ubuntu, one of the most popular Linux distributions; or choose FOCS Debian, a Debian-based distribution which is developed by and for fellow JIers.
 Also you can choose other distributions.

 ---

-# Linux and Its Distributions
+# Linux and Linux Distributions

 ![h:550px](./choose%20your%20system.jpg)